Frequently Asked Questions

 How do I get current storm information into HURREVAC?

 The program has built-in polling to monitor the servers at hurrevac.com and import new storm data when available.
-HURREVAC also intelligently retrieves older data (such as archived storm tracks and previous text advisories) whenever these products are selected for display.
+HURREVAC also intelligently retrieves older data like archived storm tracks and previous text advisories whenever those products are selected for display.

 Do I have to refresh HURREVAC to see the latest advisory?
 How long does it take to update

 When the NHC or CPHC comes out with new advisories, HURREVAC usually updates within a minute or two of the advisory products becoming available on NOAA’s sites and servers.
-Certain storm surge-related map layers require additional time to process and issue.
-Potential Storm Surge Flooding is typically available 45 minutes to one hour after the advisory time.
+Certain storm surge-related map layers require additional time for the NHC to process and disseminate.
+For example, Potential Storm Surge Flooding is typically available 45 minutes to one hour after the advisory time.

 If you are having latency issues or an unreliable internet connection, we recommend reloading the site to make sure you see the latest data.
 When the HURREVAC site reloads, you will have to select the storm and map layers again.